hsmahesha/News_Clusterer/README.txt

       Apache solr index all the nutch crawled news articles.
 Solr Undertow is used as an underlying web server.
 3. Apache Mahout (v0.11.1):
-      Apache mahout is used as underlying machine learning tool.
-It takes solr index (of news articles), convert it into lucene vectors, then apply clustering algorithm on these lucene vectors.
+      Apache mahout is used as an underlying machine learning tool.
+It takesi solr index (of news articles), convert it into lucene vectors, then apply clustering algorithm on these lucene vectors.
 4. Apache Hadoop (v2.6.0):
       Hadoop can be (optionally) used as an underlying distributed computing